kshedden/goclaims/README.md

   variable is missing in any of the SAS files

 * __KeyVar__: Set to "true" for the variable that will be used to define the buckets.
-Should be true for exactly one variable.
+Should be true for exactly one variable.

 To build a go program to perform the conversions, run the `gen.go` script in the `sastocols` directory, passing in a variable definition